Malik Agar

 Malik Agar (مالك عقار; born Nganyofa Agar Eyre Nganyofa) is a Sudanese politician and former insurgent leader who was active in the insurgency in Blue Nile state.
 Since 2023, he has been the deputy chairman of the Transitional Sovereignty Council, Sudan's ruling military junta.

 Early life

-Malik Agar was born Nganyofa Agar Eyre Nganyofa to an Ingessana chief in Blue Nile State.
+Malik Agar was born Nganyofa Agar Eyre Nganyofa to an Ingessana chief in Baw District, Blue Nile State in 1952.
 He did not know he was a Muslim until he was eight.
 His school teacher gave him the name "Malik" and told him he was a Muslim.
 From then on, he was called "Malik Agar Eyre".

 Second Sudanese Civil War

 Agar joined the Sudanese armed opposition shortly after the beginning of the Second Sudanese Civil War in 1983.

 In the 1990s, he was the commander of a section of the Sudan People's Liberation Movement (SPLM) military forces along the Ethiopia–Sudan border south of the Blue Nile to Geissan.
 SPLM units under his command captured the towns of Kurmuk and Qaissan in 1997.

 Agar was close to John Garang, and shared his goal of overthrowing the Government of Sudan, as opposed to fighting for the secession of South Sudan.
 After Garang's death, Agar, along with others who shared a desire for a revolution in Sudan, were marginalised by the new SPLM leadership.
 Agar expressed his disapproval of the secession of South Sudan to a US official in 2009, stating that it would cause the eventual splintering of the rest of Sudan.